• Free Tours

 I work as a guide myself so don’t forget to say hi if you happen to join me on one of my walks.

-MY LOCAL TIP: I always recommend booking the tours at the beginning of your stay as it will give you a very nice introduction to the city.
-Then, you can explore deeper with a lot more knowledge about what you are seeing.
+MY LOCAL TIP: We can book out quickly so I recommend booking early to avoid disappointment.
+Also, do the visit at the beginning of your stay as it will give you a very nice introduction to the city.

 28- Spanish Civil War Tour